shorttime2009/automapper/README.md

 now, extract the file downloaded

-download python from this website : python.org then, type "cmd" in the path text bar
+download python from this microsoft store (microsoft store is better for this program) then, type "cmd" in the path text bar

 then, type ``pip install -r requirements.txt``